Some examples will be listed here to show the results of the API. Most of the examples will be google sheets

 Everything You Always Wanted to Know About Multiple Interest Rate Curve Bootstrapping But Were Afraid To Ask).

-To do so we will plot the overnight flat forward curve:
+Let's plot the overnight flat forward curve:

 We have plotted the same curve with and without the jump on last day of the year and what can be seen is that